 Disclosure Quantity Units

-Water withdrawal 60,000 Cubic
+Water withdrawal 5,000 Cubic

 meters

-Water consumption 80,000 Cubic
+Water consumption 10,000 Cubic

 meters

 Water recycled and reused - Cubic

 meters

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
+P Which stakeholders are affected?
 Management Approach The Company has no material impact under this category as of this reporting period.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period